-switches between the current sweep frequency range and the last range to be recalled from a preset (or from Full Span).
+Toggle Last switches between the current sweep frequency range and the last range to be recalled from a preset (or from Full Span).

-4.2 Sweep Time
+4.1.6 Sweep Time

-The sweep time and update rate is automatically set from the Span and the RBW and is displayed within the lower annotation area.
-There is no independent adjustment of sweep time.
+The normal sweep time and update rate is automatically set from the Span and the RBW and is displayed within the lower annotation area.
 Narrower RBW settings create longer sweep times.
-For each RBW, the sweep time in broadly proportional to the frequency span.
-The approximate formula for calculating sweep update times is given within the specifications - see section ?????.
+For each RBW, the normal sweep time is broadly proportional to the frequency span.
+The sweep time can be manually reduced at the expense of amplitude accuracy.
+See section 4.3.2.

-4.3 Zero Span Mode (Demodulation Mode)
+4.2 Zero Span Mode (Demodulation Mode)

 Zero span is a special case of frequency range setting.
 It is set from the Span sub-menu - see section 4.1.2.
+Pressing Zero Span removes the normal sweep display and enables audio and waveform demodulation of AM and FM signals.

-Pressing Zero Span changes the trace display to be a horizontal line at the centre frequency amplitude level, and brings up an alternative set of function keys as follows:
+Pressing Zero Span brings up an alternative set of function keys as follows: